-A mouse and driver that supports 5 buttons.
+A mouse and driver that supports up to 5 buttons.

 NOTE: If your mouse has 5 buttons but the 4th and 5th buttons don't do anything in by default - then XMBC may not be for you.
 This software relies on the driver to send the default 4th and 5th mouse button messages which usually default to BACK/NEXT in browsers and other programs.
 Having said that you can still remap the standard 2 buttons and scroll wheel.

 A compatible version of Microsoft Windows.

 X-Mouse Button Control supports all 32bit (x86) and 64bit (x64) editions of Windows from Windows XP to 10, including Windows Server editions!